Iran upholds death sentence of Swedish-Iranian Arab dissident | Law-Order

 Iran's supreme court has upheld the death sentence handed down to a Swedish Iranian dual national convicted of leading an Arab separatist group accused of attacks including one on a military parade in 2018 that killed 25 people, state media reported on Sunday.

-Iran said in 2020 that its security forces arrested Habib Farajollah Chaab abroad, without saying where or how he was captured.
+Iran said in 2020 that its security forces arrested Sweden-based Habib Farajollah Chaab in Turkey and took him to Tehran, without saying where or how he was captured.
 "Chaab was sentenced to death after several court sessions with the presence of his lawyer ...
-The Supreme Court confirmed the death sentence," Iran's judiciary's Mizan news agency reported.
+The Supreme Court confirmed his death sentence," Iran's judiciary's Mizan news agency reported.

-Chaab was charged with leading the separatist Arab Struggle Movement for the Liberation of Ahwaz, which seeks a separate state in the oil-rich Khuzestan province in southwestern Iran, and plotting and carrying out "numerous bombings and terrorist operations" state media reported when his trial began that same year.
-He was also charged with being "corrupt on Earth", a capital offence under Iran’s strict form of Islamic law, Iranian state media said.
+In 2022, Iran started trial of Chaab on charges of leading the separatist Arab Struggle Movement for the Liberation of Ahwaz, which seeks a separate state in the oil-rich Khuzestan province in southwestern Iran, and plotting and carrying out "numerous bombings and terrorist operations".
+He was sentenced to death for being "corrupt on earth", a capital offence under Iran’s strict form of Islamic law, Iranian state media said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)